The Complete Student Ambassador Guide: Real Examples from 15+ Years Running Campus Programs

 What it looks like:

-• Brand provides content guidelines but not scripts (authenticity matters)
+• Brand provides content guidelines

 Real Example: Apple Student Ambassadors

-Why it works: Shows real use cases + relatable peer creating content + educational value + aspirational (students want to be featured).
+Why it works: Shows real use cases + relatable peer creating content + educational value + aspirational reward (students want to be featured).

 Your Version: